One of the most common aquariums for people to buy is a 10 gallon fish tank.

 - It doesn’t get posted with much packaging or protection.

-- You will need to find a hood which fits this tank.
+- You will need to find a hood that fits this tank.

 Best Tank Only: All Glass Aquarium

-If you’re looking for a quality tank which is completely customisable in terms of adding all your own equipment and creating the ideal set up for your fish, this tank is best.
+If you’re looking for a quality tank that is completely customizable in terms of adding all your own equipment and creating the ideal set up for your fish, this tank is best.

 It comes with both a sturdy glass aquarium and an eco-hood.
 The hood does not come with lights, but there are fittings to include your own.